Forcepoint Alternative Comparison (2026): On-Device SWG vs Legacy Cloud-Proxy

 What's the best Forcepoint alternative for AI governance?

-Platforms that ship Cloud Application Control plus endpoint DLP. dope.SWG ships purpose-built CAC for ChatGPT, Claude, Gemini, and Copilot, plus Dopamine DLP for prompt content.
+Platforms that ship Cloud Application Control plus endpoint DLP for all four major AI tools. dope.SWG ships purpose-built CAC for ChatGPT, Claude, Gemini, and Copilot, plus Dopamine DLP for prompt content.
 Cloud-proxy SWGs ship partial tenant control and policy-based cloud DLP.

 Can dope.SWG block personal ChatGPT, Claude, Gemini, and Copilot?